Citrys/payment-gateway-challenge-java/README.md

   - `PaymentGatewayService`: Orchestration only
   - `CompositePaymentValidator`: Validation logic
   - `RestTemplateBankService`: Bank communication
-  - `DataMaskingUtil`: Data security

 - **Open/Closed**: Extensible through interfaces
   - New validators can be added without modifying existing code
-  - New bank providers can be plugged in via `BankService` interface
+  - New bank providers can be plugged in via the `BankService` interface

 - **Dependency Inversion**: All dependencies are abstractions (interfaces)
   - Easier to test with mocks